1965 La Ligua earthquake: Impact

 The maximum intensity of the earthquake was assigned IX (Violent) on the Modified Mercalli intensity scale.
 The earthquake inflicted serious damage to adobe and unreinforced masonry buildings.
 Over 21,000 houses collapsed and 70,000 had to be repaired.
-Houses made of hollow concrete units were especially severely affected, cracks appeared due to the lack of bonding between bricks and the concrete fillings, shear failure, and damages to beams.
+Houses made of hollow concrete units were especially severely affected, cracks appeared due to the lack of bonding between bricks and the concrete fillings, shear failure, and damage to beams.

 At the time it had struck, many Chileans had just finished preparing their lunch means or returned from church services.
 This may have reduced the anticipated death toll because many churches had collapsed from ground motions, and there were very few instances of conflagrations.
 In Salamanca and Illapel, over 100,000 people were left homeless.
 The Department of Illapel reported more than 90% of homes had been damaged, and a hospital was completely destroyed, adding that "only facades of the houses remain standing".

 Valparaíso reported 25 deaths and 40% of its buildings damaged from the earthquake.
 At Santiago, the shock knocked out electricity and stirred panic in many neighborhoods.
 Four persons died from the temblor, including a woman who fell to her death after jumping off the second floor of a hospital and another during a stampede to race for the exit at a racetrack after a grandstand collapsed, while ten were injured.
 An estimated 2,000 homes were badly damaged in the capital.

 Additional casualties were reported at Llay-Llay, where four people had died, two each in La Laguna and Quilpué, and one each in San Felipe, Colina, Melon, Olmué and Ventanas.
 Three deaths were from Viña del Mar when a wall fell on those victims.